-4mation built a secure integrated interface for NATA’s accreditation system, consolidating job information and eliminating error-prone manual administration of assessments via email.
-With over 5,000 active users, the custom-built web portal enables efficient communication, better collaboration and an improved user experience for NATA and their stakeholders.
+4mation built a secure integrated interface for NATA’s accreditation system, consolidating job information and reducing manual administration of assessments via email.
+With over 5,000 active users, the custom-built web portal enables faster communication, better collaboration and an improved user experience for NATA and their stakeholders.

 The National Association of Testing Authorities Australia (NATA) is the nation’s leading body assessing the technical competence of organisations, from mining and construction materials to health and pathology services.
-With every lab in Australia needing NATA accreditation, simplifying the accreditation process for all parties was critical.
+Moreover, with every lab in Australia needing NATA accreditation, simplifying the accreditation process for all parties was critical.

-Every person in the accreditation process needed easy access to information from NATA’s core information management systems to do their job more efficiently.
-Rather than using email and manually uploading files into systems, only NATA could access, both NATA and their stakeholders needed a scalable, responsive all-in-one portal.
+Every person in the accreditation process needed easy access to information from NATA’s core information management systems to do their job faster.
+Rather than using email and manually uploading files into systems, only NATA could access, both NATA and their stakeholders needed a scalable, all-in-one portal.

 The NATA accreditation system is made up of two portals: